willieLjohnson/liwatecblog/_posts/bestcommits.md

 When we return to these commit messages, we should be able to recreate the project just by following them like steps.
 We can also use them as material for something else such as a tutorial, a project timeline, or a project review.

-Some people describe them as instructions for a computer; instead, these are described as instructions for a human.
+Some people describe them as instructions for a computer; instead, they are more akin to a guide for a human.

 The best commit messages are also concise but clear and easy to understand.